slact/nchan/README.md

 Nchan supports several different kinds of subscribers for receiving messages: *Websocket*, *EventSource* (Server Sent Events),  *Long-Poll*, and *Interval-Poll*.

-- *Long-Polling*
+- ##### Long-Polling
   Initiated by sending an HTTP `GET` request to a channel subscriber endpoint.
   The long-polling subscriber walks through a channel's message queue via the built-in cache mechanism of HTTP clients, namely with the "`Last-Modified`" and "`Etag`" headers.
 Explicitly, to receive the next message for given a long-poll subscriber response, send a request with the "`If-Modified-Since`" header set to the previous response's "`Last-Modified`" header, and "`If-None-Match`" likewise set to the previous response's "`Etag`" header.
-  Sending a request without a "`If-Modified-Since`" or "`If-None-Match`" headers returns the first message in a channel's message queue.
+  Sending a request without a "`If-Modified-Since`" or "`If-None-Match`" headers returns the oldest message in a channel's message queue, or waits until the next published message, depending on the value of the `nchan_subscriber_first_message` config directive.

-- *Interval-Polling*
+- ##### Interval-Polling
   Works just like long-polling, except if the requested message is not yet available, immediately responds with a `304 Not Modified`.

-- *Websocket*
+- ##### Websocket
-  Nchan supports the latest protocol version 13 (RFC 6455).
+  Nchan supports the latest protocol version 13 ([RFC 6455](https://tools.ietf.org/html/rfc6455)).
 To use a websocket subscriber, initiate a connection to the desired subscriber endpoint location.
   If the websocket connection is closed by the server, the `close` frame will contain the HTTP response code and status line describing the reason for closing the connection.
   Websocket extensions and subprotocols are not yet supported.

-- *EventSource* ( Server-Sent Events )
+- ##### EventSource
-  Initiated by sending an HTTP `GET` request to a channel subscriber endpoint with the "`Accept: text/event-stream`" header.
+  Also known as Server-Sent Events or SSE, EventSource subscriber connections are initiated by sending an HTTP `GET` request to a channel subscriber endpoint with the "`Accept: text/event-stream`" header.
 Each message `data: ` segment will be prefaced by the message `id: `.
   To resume a closed EventSource connection from the last-received message, initiate the connection with the "`Last-Event-ID`" header set to the last message's `id`.